 Trying to maintain 10,000 steps a day?
 That’s roughly 8km (5mi) with slight variations for different stride lengths.
-Here’s some scenic, round-trip walks in Brisbane that will help you knock that 10k out of the park.
-This is exercise with a view!
+Here are some scenic, round-trip walks in Brisbane that will help you knock that 10k out of the park.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.